linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 continued to provide liquidity relative to comparable

-- ff-the-run Treasuries.
+off-the-run Treasuries.
 Rapid action by the Federal Reserve in expanding its purchases of Treasury securities and its repo facilities may have stemmed much

-- f the potential impact of these trades on Treasury illiquidity.
+of the potential impact of these trades on Treasury illiquidity.

 Meanwhile, further reductions in hedge fund short